 “[s]eepage, meaning continuous or repeated seepage or leakage over a period of weeks, months, or years, of water, steam, or fuel…from, within[,] or around any plumbing fixtures, including but not limited to shower stalls, shower baths, tub installations, sinks[,] or other fixtures designed for the use of water or steam.”

 Price contended that 6,000 gallons a day raised a question of fact for the jury as to whether such a high volume of water constituted “seepage”.
-He also argued that the term “sudden” could be construed to mean “unexpected”, so the jury could find that the water flood was encompassed by the term even though the leak continued for over a month.
-Price finally alleged that the policy provision that provides coverage for “direct physical damage occurring when the identified origins “cause the sudden and accidental escape of water or steam from a plumbing” device.
+He also argued that the term “sudden” could be construed to mean “unexpected”, so the jury could find that the water overflow was encompassed by the term even though the leak continued for over a month.